Psalm 139 - Thine eyes beheld me as an embryo

 "If we would praise God aright we must draw the matter of our praise from himself--"O Jehovah, thou hast."
 No pretended god knows aught of us; but the true God, Jehovah, understands us, and is most intimately acquainted with our persons, nature, and character.
 How well it is for us to know the God who knows us! " - C. H. Spurgeon

-v2 - The Lord knows these small things I do of seeming no consequence.
+v2 - The Lord knows these small things I do of seemingly no consequence.

 I think "from far away" means that the Lord has to be far away from me because my motive is not pure.
 Or, it could mean "before I know it", but that is often the case that we do not realize our motives.